ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Binding {{site.data.keyword.appid_short_notm}} to your cluster
 {: #kube-create-appid}

-By binding your instance of {{site.data.keyword.appid_short_notm}} to your cluster, you create the connection between the Kubernetes Service and App ID that allows the enforcement of authentication for all of the apps that run in your cluster at the same time.
+By binding your instance of {{site.data.keyword.appid_short_notm}} to your cluster, you create the connection between the {{site.data.keyword.containershort_notm}} and {{site.data.keyword.appid_short_notm}} that allows the enforcement of authentication for all of the apps that run in your cluster at the same time.